 The SSA/IRS Reporter is a quarterly newsletter that keeps employers up to date on changes to taxes and employee wage obligations.
-This newsletter, produced jointly by the Social Security Administration and the IRS, is mailed to approximately seven million employers along with each quarterly Form 941, Employer's Quarterly Federal Tax Return.
-You can also download a copy of the newsletter from www.irs.gov.
+This newsletter, produced jointly by the Social Security Administration and the IRS in English and Spanish, is mailed to more than a million employers along with each quarterly Form 941, Employer's Quarterly Federal Tax Return.
+You can also download a copy of the newsletter from IRS.gov.
+Just search: "Reporter."